Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Jason Gursky - Citigroup Global Markets, Inc.

-I was wondering, Rahul, if you could just provide for us in terms of bridge between net income and cash flows this year, talk a little bit about some of the moving pieces on working capital, I know you guys have been working hard to drive better efficiency there, so just kind of what's baked into guidance for this year?
+I was wondering, Rahul, if you could just provide for us in terms of bridge between net income and cash flows this year, talk a little bit about some of the moving pieces on working capital.
+I know you guys have been working hard to drive better efficiency there, so just kind of what's baked into guidance for this year?
 And then, maybe some comments on the longer-term outlook on working capital and maybe how much more we have to go on getting efficient there?
 Thanks.

 Rahul Ghai - Harris Corp.